cmwylie19/enterprise-admission-controller/WORKSHOP.md

 - Apps meet resource requirements
 - The teams are able to quickly release patches and updates

 Big Enterprise Co maintains strict standards across the board and does not make exceptions for any team.
 The teams have different levels of experience in Kubernetes.
-In order to enforce standarization, you decide to create an Admission Controller so that all resoufcres entering the cluster are validated and mutated to meet the standards.
+In order to enforce standarization, you decide to create an Admission Controller so that all resources entering the cluster are validated and mutated to meet the standards.

 After researching potential Admission Controllers, you decide to use Pepr because:
 - It is [Fully Open Source](https://github.com/defenseunicorns/pepr)